Last reviewed 2 August 2021

 A furloughed employee is someone who, rather than being dismissed for redundancy by their employer or being put on lay off, is kept on the payroll during a period where the employer does not have any work for them, or does not have work for their full normal working hours.

 An employee on full furlough will do no work for their employer during the claim period.

 An employee on flexible furlough will work for some of their usual hours (ie part time) and will be recorded as being on furlough for the remainder of their usual hours during the claim period.
 For example, an employee who would normally work for 35 hours a week may agree to work for 15 hours a week and will be recorded as furloughed for the other 20 hours.

 Guidance confirms that any part-time arrangement, including any amount of time or shift pattern, can be agreed; you have utmost flexibility to assess what will work for you.

 When companies can use the Job Retention Scheme

 Government guidance outlines that the scheme has been introduced to help businesses severely affected by the coronavirus.
 If your business has not seen a downturn due to the pandemic, you should not seek to use the scheme.
-From February, HMRC will be posting a list of all companies who have used the scheme from 1 December 2020.
+From February, HMRC started to post a list of all companies who have used the scheme from 1 December 2020.